bitr8/agregarr-dev/README.md

 The application will be available at `http://localhost:7171`

 > **Note**: Your volume must be set correctly for the your settings to persist.
 If Agregarr is reset after restart, it is because your volume is not set correctly.
-The Coming Soon feature requires media volumes to be mounted, this should the same folder as your Plex/Sonarr/Radarr folders.
+The Coming Soon/Placeholder feature requires media volumes to be mounted, these folders should be added to Plex, but not added to Radarr/Sonarr.
 Without media mounts, Agregarr can run remotely and all other features will work normally.

 ## License